Row-clustering of a Point Process-valued Matrix: Numerical Examples

 \section{Numerical Examples}

-We examine the performance of our \textbf{MM-MPP} framework for clustering event sequences via synthetic data examples and a real-world application, and compare the performance between the proposed method with two other state-of-the-art methods.
+We examine the performance of our \textbf{MM-MPP} framework for clustering event sequences via synthetic data examples and real-world applications and compare the performances between the proposed method and two other state-of-the-art methods.
 One competing method is a discrete Fr\'echet distance-based method (\textbf{DF}) by \cite{pei2013clustering}.
-Unlike other distance-based clustering method, the DF cluster is able to characterize interactions among events.
-Another is a model-based clustering method based on Dirichlet mixture of Hawkes processes (\textbf{DMHP}) by ~\cite{xu2017dirichlet}.
-DMHP is chosen as a competitor due to its capability of accounting for complex point patterns while performing clustering and making efficient variational Bayesian inference algorithm under a nested EM framework.
+Unlike other distance-based clustering methods, the DF cluster can characterize interactions among events.
+Another is a model-based clustering method based on the Dirichlet mixture of Hawkes processes (\textbf{DMHP}) by ~\cite{xu2017dirichlet}.
+DMHP is chosen as a competitor due to its capability of accounting for complex point patterns while performing clustering and making efficient variational Bayesian inference algorithms under a nested EM framework.